Fyodor Shikunov: Military career

 He joined the Red Army on 1 August 1939.
 In 1940, he graduated first class from the Taganrog Military Aviation School of Pilots named after V.P.
 Chkalov.
 He continued to serve in this aviation school as an instructor pilot.
 Following the outbreak of Operation Barbarossa, together with the school, he was evacuated to Omsk.
 In June 1942, he was transferred to the 22nd Reserve Fighter Aviation Regiment of the 6th Reserve Aviation Brigade of the Air Force of the Moscow Military District.
 The regiment was based at an airfield in Kineshma, Ivanovo Oblast.
 After working for three years as an instructor pilot, Shikunov became a first-class pilot.

 In June 1943, after numerous requests, he was enlisted as a flight commander in the 69th Guards Fighter Aviation Regiment, which was then undergoing retraining in Ivanovo, and mastering the Bell P-39 Airacobra fighter.
-His unit saw combat on October 5, 1943, when the regiment fought as part of the 304th Fighter Aviation Division of the 7th Fighter Aviation Corps in the 5th Air Army with the 2nd Ukrainian Front.
+His unit saw combat on 5 October 1943, when the regiment fought as part of the 304th Fighter Aviation Division of the 7th Fighter Aviation Corps in the 5th Air Army with the 2nd Ukrainian Front.
 Later, in July 1944, the regiment, division and corps were transferred to the 2nd Air Army with the 1st Ukrainian Front.
 The division and corps in October 1944 were transferred into the 23rd Guards Fighter Aviation Division and the 6th Guards Fighter Aviation Corps, respectively.

 Lieutenant Shikunov immediately after arriving at the front, proved himself to be an excellent fighter pilot, while flying the P-39.
-A few days after arriving at the front, during an air battle on October 9, 1943, he scored his first aerial victory by shooting down a Focke-Wulf Fw 189 reconnaissance aircraft.
-And a month later, on December 11, 1943, he became a flying ace, after scoring his fifth aerial victory.
+A few days after arriving at the front, during an air battle on 9 October 1943, he scored his first aerial victory by shooting down a Focke-Wulf Fw 189 reconnaissance aircraft.
+A month later, on 11 December 1943, he became a flying ace, after scoring his fifth aerial victory.
 In November 1943, he became deputy squadron commander and in April 1944 he was appointed squadron commander.
 In the same year, he became a member of the Communist Party of Soviet Union.

 Alongside his regiment, he participated in numerous air battles and sorties during the Nizhnedneprovsk Strategic Operation, Kirovograd Offensive, Battle of the Korsun–Cherkassy Pocket, Uman–Botoșani Offensive, Lvov–Sandomierz Offensive, Battle of the Dukla Pass, Vistula–Oder Offensive, Lower Silesian Offensive and Upper Silesian Offensive.
 He also took part in air offensives over Romania.
 By July 1944, in 128 combat missions, he shot down 18 aircraft personally and 1 in group.
 For these feats, he was nominated for the title of Hero of Soviet Union, but did not receive it.